 OTHER CONDITIONS

-MSTYP reserves the right to refuse admission to anyone who poses a disciplinary problem to our tutors/staff.
+MSTYP reserves the right to refuse admission to a class to anyone who poses a disciplinary problem to our tutors/staff.

-MSTYP reserves the right to cancel classes if they do not get a sustainable amount of enrolments.
-You will be provided with alternatives should this be the case.
+MSTYP reserves the right to cancel classes if they do not obtains a sustainable amount of enrolments for a class.
+You will be provided with alternatives or a full refund should this be the case.

 MSTYP classes are not interchangeable if a class is missed due to the student’s inability to attend.